Respiratory therapist: Cardiovascular perfusionist

-Respiratory therapists are able to fulfill the role of perfusionist with appropriate training.
-The perfusionist is a highly trained member of the cardiothoracic surgical team (often time an RT with extra training) which consists of cardiac surgeons, anesthesiologists, physician assistants, surgical technicians, other respiratory therapists, and nurses.
-The perfusionist's main responsibility is to support the physiological and metabolic needs of the cardiac surgical patient so that the cardiac surgeon may operate on a still, unbeating heart.
-Perfusionist certifications are maintained and awarded by The American Board of Cardiovascular Perfusion.
+A respiratory therapist may fulfill the role of perfusionist with appropriate training.
+The perfusionist is a highly trained member of the cardiothoracic surgical team (often an RT with extra training), which consists of cardiac surgeons, anesthesiologists, physician assistants, surgical technicians, other respiratory therapists, and nurses.
+The perfusionist's main responsibility is to support the physiological and metabolic needs of the cardiac surgical patient so that the surgeon may operate on a still, unbeating heart.
+Perfusionist certifications are maintained and awarded by the American Board of Cardiovascular Perfusion.